-Dr. Marcus Hultmark is an assistant Professor in the Department of Mechanical and Aerospace Engineering at Princeton University.
-His research interests include a variety of problems related to fluid mechanics, with focus on problems involving turbulence, such as heat and mass transfer as well as drag reduction and wind email@example.com
+Dr. Marcus Hultmark is a Professor in the Department of Mechanical and Aerospace Engineering at Princeton University.
+His research interests include a variety of problems related to fluid mechanics, with focus on problems involving turbulence, such as heat and mass transfer as well as drag reduction and wind firstname.lastname@example.org

 Dr. Gilad Arwatz holds a PhD in Mechanical and Aerospace Engineering from Princeton University.
 Prior to founding Instrumems, Gilad founded other startups.
 Gilad has over 10 years of experience in engineering and product design and development from idea to email@example.com